Access for all at Croome

 We hope all our visitors enjoy their day out at Croome.

-There are eight accessible parking spaces in our main car park 20 metres from the Visitor Centre building.
+There are a minimum of eight accessible parking spaces in our main car park 20 metres from the Visitor Centre building.

 The main car park has hard surface with mixture of gravel and tarmac.
 There is grass parking in the overflow carpark.

 The main catering facility is available in the Visitor Centre housed in an ex RAF hospital.
 It is easily accessible with large entrances and level entry.
-Catering is also available every day in the basement of the house.

-Accessible WC facilities are available in the Visitor Centre and an accessible portaloo (but no alarm) is available by the Court.
+Accessible WC facilities are available in the Visitor Centre and car park and an accessible portaloo (but no alarm) is available by the Court.

 Powered outdoor mobility vehicle (Tramper)

-Our three powered outdoor mobility vehicles, known as 'trampers', offer visitors with reduced mobility a fantastic chance to explore Croome's parkland.
+Our powered outdoor mobility vehicle, known as the 'Tramper', offers visitors with reduced mobility a fantastic chance to explore Croome's parkland.

 The Tramper is very easy to operate and we provide you with a briefing, test drive and route map before you set off.
-Our trampers are free to borrow but please call us in advance on 01905 371006 to book one as they are very popular.
+Our Tramper is free to borrow but please contact us in advance at email@example.com to book as the service is very popular.

 Paths are mainly hoggin tracks and gravel, some all-weather surfaces were laid during 2016 from reception to the church and the main route to the Court.

 The maximum gradient on the accessible walks is 20%, some outbuildings and bridges have steps.
 Good signage and interpretation is available throughout the estate and is continually monitored and updated where appropriate.
 Seating is available around the parkland.

 Extensive water features including a Lancelot ‘Capability’ Brown ‘river’ and lake.
 All accessible on level surface from appropriate paths, life lines are maintained and available at strategic points.

-The historic house that stands proudly at the heart of the parkland, would have once proved inaccessible to many but an outdoor ‘stairclimber’ enables entry for manual wheelchair users up the sweeping flight of steps (note: weather dependent) and indoor ‘stairclimber’ access to three floors of the house.
+The historic house that stands proudly at the heart of the parkland, would have once proved inaccessible to many but an outdoor ‘stairclimber’ enables entry for manual wheelchair users up the sweeping flight of steps (note: weather dependent) to the ground floor show rooms.